Baja California Sur: Largest cities

+Government and politics

 Political divisions

 The state is the southern part of the Baja California Peninsula, located in the northwest of Mexico, part of the larger The Californias region of North America.
 With a territory of 73,909 km2, it is about 750 km long and averages about 100 km wide.

 The state is divided into five municipalities.
 Comondú is located in the center of the state with its seat at Ciudad Constitución.
 It borders the municipalities of Mulegé, Loreto and La Paz with the Pacific Ocean to the west.
 Mulegé is in the north of the state with its capital in Santa Rosalía, with two other important population centers at Guerrero Negro and Mulegé.
 It borders the municipalities of Comondú and Loreto with Baja California to the north, the Pacific Ocean to the west and the Gulf of California to the east.
 It accounts for almost 45% of the state's territory.
 The municipality of La Paz is in the south of the state.
 It is the second largest municipality, accounting for just over 27% of the territory of the state.
 It borders the municipalities of Comondú and Los Cabos and extends from the Pacific Ocean to the Gulf of California.
 The municipality of Los Cabos is at the southern tip of the state, with its seat at San José del Cabo, and its most populous city is Cabo San Lucas.
 The municipality is one of the most important tourist destinations in Mexico.
 The municipality borders that of La Paz to the north, with the rest defined by the Pacific Ocean and the Gulf of California.
 The municipality of Loreto is in the center of the state, with the city of Loreto as its seat.
 It borders the municipalities of Mulegé and Comondú with the Gulf of California to the east.

+Foreign relations

+Baja California Sur is a member of the Commission of the Californias, a tri-lateral forum for cooperation between the U.S. state of California and the Mexican states of Baja California and Baja California Sur.